claret-srl/ROMANTIG/README.md

 ### Machine States

+> **Warning**
+> Be sure that the name of the states written in the config file perfectly match those that are written by your process, so that the microservice can correctly identify them

 The machine states to be considered as a successful conclusion of the production cycle (i.e. an item is successfully created):

 	ENDSGOOD=In Placing	[syntax: State 01,State 02, ... ,State nn]